TRamadan/WeatherAppNew/README.md

 - This is the second project for frontend professional web development track.
 - Languages used for this project :-
   - Html , CSS , vanila JS.
+- This project also is a useful training to be a professional in using javascript.

 ## Instructions

-This project aims to make a dynamically asychronous web app

 To run this project follow the following steps :-